 Baylor University consists of 11 colleges and schools located in Waco, Dallas, and San Antonio.
-Baylor University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's, master's, specialist, and doctor's degrees.
+Baylor University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor's, master's, specialist, and doctor's degrees.
 Individuals who wish to contact the Commission on Colleges pertaining to the accreditation status of the University may write the Commission at 1886 Southern Lane, Decatur Georgia 30033-4097, or call at (404) 679-4501.
 The Undergraduate Catalog contains a list of additional accreditations and memberships held by the University, its schools, and departments.